sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1500 - query.md

 For an overview of how this method works, see the following steps:

-- To meet GPT-3's character limit for input, Sensible splits the document into equal-sized, overlapping chunks.
+- To meet GPT-3's token limit for input, Sensible splits the document into equal-sized, overlapping chunks.
 - Sensible scores each chunk by its similarity to either the `question` or the `chunkScoringText` parameters.
 Sensible scores each chunk using the OpenAPI Embeddings API.
 - Sensible selects a number of the top-scoring chunks and combines them into "context".
 The chunks can be non-consecutive in the document.
 Sensible deduplicates overlapping text in consecutive chunks.
-If you set chunk-related parameters so that the context exceeds GPT-3's character limit, Sensible automatically reduces the chunk count until the context meets the character limit.
+If you set chunk-related parameters that cause the context to exceed the LLM's token limit, Sensible automatically reduces the chunk count until the context meets the token limit.
-- Sensible creates a full prompt for GPT-3 that includes the chunks and your prompt.
+- Sensible creates a full prompt for GPT-3 that includes the chunks, page hinting data, and your prompt.
 For more information about the full prompt, see [Advanced prompt configuration](doc:prompt).